Skip to content

 This section covers how to configure divbase-cli to know which projects you're a member of and log you in and out of the DivBase server.

-After installing divbase-cli, you can create a user config file as follows:
+After installing divbase-cli, you can add a new project to your user config file by running:

 Info